How to Receive International Payments in India

 Banks

-Banks are the traditional means for receiving international payments and online banking has made money transfer services more convenient as well.
-However, to know if banks are the best bet for you to get your global payments let’s take a look at how they fare on the parameters listed above:
+Banks are often the traditional answer to the question of how to receive international payments in India, and online banking has made money transfer services more convenient as well.
+However, here are a few things that you need to know before deciding if banks are the right fit for you to receive international payments:

 Compliance